SovereignCloudStack/gaiax-interconnect-api/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the AGPLv3 License - see the [LICENSE](./LICENSE) file for details.